Riasy7/PlayerAPI/README.md

-# Player API using REST CRUD API
+# Player REST CRUD API

 Spring Boot application that provides a RESTful API for retrieving player statistics using a python webscraper, a postgresql db and rest api (springboot).